bdebut01/projects/Network and Web Server Log Alarm/README.txt

+Written in Ruby in Fall 2014, for the course: "Security Systems".
+Ben deButts

 Depending on command line argument, alarm either parses the passed web server log or analyzes live network streams.

 Live stream detection: